badgeteam/website/content/en/docs/Badges/MCH2022/software-development/hatchery/_index.md

 Hatchery Website to make it even easier to use!
 So expect some of the screenshot to be a bit out of date.
 Don't worry, you'll figure it out.

+In case you are experiencing issues regarding [`419 Expired`](../../support/troubleshooting_faq/#i-keep-getting-419-errors-in-the-hatchery) errors, try deleting Hatchery cookies from your browser.

 ### Create an Account

 Go to [mch2022.badge.team](https://mch2022.badge.team/) and sign up for